 This site strives to educate and inspire audiences through the vicarious experience of people who practice sustainability on a daily basis and whose lives center around food.
 This is a site for thinkers and for doers.
 We publish the best content we are able to produce— and also share the excellent work of others—free from the editorial influence of advertising and sponsorship pressures.
 Translation: though no site that publishes information should be taken as gospel without further thought and critical reflection, there are no outside economic interests that bias in any undue manner the content we produce.

 You will discover a library of exquisite content around the many diverse facets of food and agriculture.
 The following navigational architecture provides links to each of the different CUPS television programming: Documentaries; Interviews; Growing Food; DIY food; and Talks.

-To be abundantly fair and thus transparent to our audience, we make no bones about being committed to sustainable agriculture and renewable energy, and an unshakable belief in the critical importance of sound public policy to protect our food producing capabilities, our natural resources, and the need to reduce levels of income disparity at home.
+We make no bones about being committed to sustainable agriculture and renewable energy and an unshakable belief in the critical importance of sound public policy to protect our food producing capabilities, our natural resources, and the need to reduce levels of income and wealth inequality at home.

 Thanks for being here!